open-spaced-repetition/fsrs4anki/README.md

 Google may have access to the uploaded data.
 But, the risk is similar to uploading the data to your personal Google Drive folder.

 If you are too worried about privacy, you still have two options.
-- Advanced users can run the script locally using the options mentioned here. (provide link)
+- Advanced users can run the script locally using the options mentioned [here](https://github.com/open-spaced-repetition/fsrs4anki/wiki/Advanced-methods-of-optimization).
 - Other users can export their collection with blanked out fields.
 To do this, go through the following steps:
     - Take a backup by going to `File → Create Backup` just in case anything goes wrong.
     - Go to `Browse > Notes > Find and Replace`.